History of Salt Lake City: Early years

-In 1863, Brigham Young preached at the Tabernacle that intermarriage between Blacks and Whites was forbidden on penalty of death and declared himself opposed to the abolition of slavery.
 In 1866, Thomas Coleman, a Black Mormon man, was murdered, and his body was left on Capitol Hill with an anti-miscegenation warning attached to his body.
 In 1883, Sam Joe Harvey, another Black man, was lynched for allegedly shooting a police officer, and his body was dragged down State Street.

 In 1868 Brigham Young founded the Zion's Co-operative Mercantile Institution (ZCMI) as a way to ward off dependency on outside goods and arguably to hinder ex-LDS retailers.
 Although ZCMI is sometimes credited with being the nation's first department store, a decade earlier New York City's "Marble Palace" and Macy's vied for that title.

 Change was inevitable.
-The world started to come to Salt Lake City in 1869 with the completion of the First Transcontinental Railroad at Promontory Summit, north of the city.
-By 1870 Salt Lake had been linked to it via the Utah Central Rail Road.
+The world started to come to Salt Lake City in 1869 with the completion of the First Transcontinental Railroad in the United States at Promontory Summit, north of the city.
+By 1870, Salt Lake had been linked to it via the Utah Central Rail Road.
 People began to pour into Salt Lake seeking opportunities in mining and other industries.

 City government was dominated by the People's Party until 1890.
 The non-national People's Party was an LDS-controlled political organization, and each of the early mayors of Salt Lake City was LDS.
 Sparks often flew between LDS city government and non-LDS federal authorities stationed just outside Salt Lake.
 A dramatic example occurred in 1874 when city police were arrested by US Marshals, who took control of the national election being held in Salt Lake City.
 Mayor Daniel H. Wells, a member of the LDS Church First Presidency, declared martial law from the balcony of the Old Salt Lake City Hall.
 Federal troops arrested the mayor, but he was soon released.

 In the 1880s, the anti-polygamy Edmunds-Tucker Act systematically denied many prominent LDS Church members the right to vote or hold office.
 Polygamists were detained in a Federal prison just outside Salt Lake in the Sugar House area.
 Consequentially, the non-LDS Liberal Party took control of City government in the 1890 election.
 Three years later the Liberal Party and People's Party dissolved into national parties anticipating Utah statehood, but both LDS and non-LDS leaders would govern Salt Lake City from that point onward.

 The city became Utah's state capital on January 4, 1896, when Utah entered the union upon President Grover Cleveland's decree after the LDS Church agreed to ban polygamy in 1890.